Don’t Make These Mistakes with Your Government Website Design

 According to GovTech, some governments “…keep websites around long past their expiration date.”
-Too often when we partner with a new client, they tell us that their greatest concern is that their website’s content is hosted on an antiquated platform that few people know how to manage, that no longer reflects the community’s brand, and that displays outdated, incorrect information.
+Too often, when we partner with a new customer, they tell us that their greatest concern is that their website’s content is hosted on an antiquated platform that few people know how to manage, that no longer reflects the community’s brand and that displays outdated, incorrect information.

 How to Overcome it: Choose a Partner that Offers Regular Redesigns

-When choosing a government website design partner, you should choose a solution provider that is committed to constant evolution of its platform and product offering.
-Also choose a partner that offers clients the opportunity to redesign their websites at regular intervals.
-With an understanding that technology changes rapidly, and that the needs of a community evolve just as quickly, you owe it to your citizens to make sure your municipal website keeps pace with changes in the community and the needs of its residents.
+When choosing a government website design partner, you should choose a solution provider that is committed to the constant evolution of its platform and product offering.
+Also, choose a partner that offers customers the opportunity to redesign their websites at regular intervals.
+With an understanding that technology changes rapidly and that the needs of a community evolve just as quickly, you owe it to your residents to make sure your municipal website keeps pace with changes in the community and the needs of its residents.